-- Select Inbox E-mail: your phone automatically connects to the e-mail server and downloads the list of e-mail headers if any (five at a time). - If Next (or Previous) appears at the end (or beginning) of the list, other e-mail headers are pending: select one of the available options and press to retrieve them.
+- Select Inbox E-mail: your phone automatically connects to the e-mail server and downloads the list of e-mail headers if any (five at a time).

-- Select a header, and press ® to display the Details.
-The following status icons may appear to each header: - The e-mail size is too large (over 50 Kb), it - The e-mail is marked to be deleted (see page 29). - 4.
-If there is no icon next to the header, you can press mathematical mathema to read it (no advanced options in this case).
+- 3. Select a header, and press (a) to display the Details.
+The following status icons may appear to each header: - The e-mail size is too large (over 50 Kb), it cannot be downloaded. - The e-mail is marked to be deleted (see page 35).